junghyun2000/FitXcel/README.md

 npm install
 ```
 #### Backend
-In a new terminal, run:
+In a new terminal change directory to backend and run:
 ```
 cd backend
 ```